Jeroen-G/TextConveyor/readme.md

 $ composer require jeroen-g/textconveyor
 ```

 In case you're using Laravel, a service provider and facade get registered automatically.
+With `artisan vendor:publish` you can alter the formatters that get set in the config file.

 ## Usage